'I want Jovic here' - Real Madrid boss Zidane insists under-fire Serbian is part of his plans | Goal.com

 Jovic responded to those comments by telling El Chiringuito TV that "maybe" Mayoral was right and adding: "You have to ask the club."

-Zidane on Friday brushed away suggestions Jovic may be surplus to requirements and says he can play a part for Madrid this season.
+Zidane on Friday brushed away suggestions Jovic may be surplus to requirements and said he can play a part for Madrid this season.

 "The conversations I have with my footballers are behind closed doors," the Madrid head coach said during a media conference on the eve of the La Liga clash with Cadiz.